Light-Ecosystem/light-dao/docs/ErrorCodes.md

 `GW013` : `SwapAggregator: Not Whitelist Contract.`
-`GW014` : `SwapAggregator: External Swap execution Failed.` `GW015` : `SwapAggregator: Return amount is not enough.`
+`GW014` : `SwapAggregator: External Swap execution Failed.` `GW015` : `SwapAggregator: Return amount is not enough.` `GW016` : `Only callable by addresses with the emergency or vault manager.`